jmberros/jmberros.github.io/pages/grata-names.md

 ---
-title: "Cleanup of a database of 10M company names"
+title: Scoring and cleanup of 10m company names
 layout: post
 ---